WithPrecedent/wonka/README.md

 </p>

 [^1]: This project is not affiliated with Willy Wonka candy, either of the Willy Wonka films (especially the Johnny Depp one), or any other Willy Wonka product.
 It's just named "wonka" because all of the most obvious names for a Python package of factories and other constructors on [pypi.org](https://pypi.org) were taken and Willy Wonka's insane candy factory was the first relevant pop-culture touchstone I could think of.

+[^2]: For the sake of brevity, the documentation refers to all of `wonka`'s constructors as "factories," even though many do not fit the definition of the classic [factory design pattern](https://realpython.com/factory-method-python/).

+[^3]: Chocolate waterfalls are, sadly, only virtually implemented in `wonka`.